 Duncan is a dad, a runner, a cyclist and a trustee.

 Dr Helen Meese CEng MIMechE, electro-mechanical power engineer

-With over 25 years experience in both academia and industry.
-Helen joined the Institution of Mechanical Engineers in 2013 as a policy manager and set up the healthcare policy theme, managing all aspects of the Institution’s medical technology and healthcare output.
+Helen has over 25 years experience in both academia and industry.
+She joined the Institution of Mechanical Engineers in 2013 as a policy manager and set up the healthcare policy theme, managing all aspects of the Institution’s medical technology and healthcare output.